 (2) AZD 1222 by AstraZeneca/Oxford (approved by the FDA)

 (3) AZD 1222 by Siam Bioscience /AstraZeneca/Oxford (approved by the FDA)

 (4) COV2.S by Johnson & Johnson (approved by the FDA)

 Holders of long-term visas such as a Thai Retirement Visa, a Thai Marriage Visa or a Thai Business Visa can enter the country under the proviso above.
 The following visas are available for tourists from most countries (consult with your local Royal Thai Embassy for confirmation).

 The STV is granted for an initial 90 days, which can be extended twice, once in Thailand, making 270 days.

-This is a new visa which began in December 2020 allowing tourist to enter the Kingdom for up to 60 days.
-Currently, the visa cannot be extended but this under review
+This is a new visa that began in December 2020 allowing tourists to enter the Kingdom for up to 60 days.
+Currently, the visa cannot be extended but this is under review

 Also known as the Visa on Arrival, the visa was extended from 30 days to 45 days in December 2020 to allow for the quarantine period.
 The visa is only available to passport holders from specified countries, so consult your Royal Thai Embassy for further details.